kennytilton/flutter-mx/README.md

 * `cd flutter-mx`, or wherever you cloned it;
 * start a sim: `open -a Simulator`

+You should see a Simulator appear.
+I get an iPhone 12 by default.
+Explore the `open` command for alternatives.

-TIP: If you forget the above step, the next command will run for ages and open a tab in your browser.
-Start over.
+BEWARE!
+If you forget the above step to open a simulator, the next command will run for ages and _open a tab in your browser_.
+Close everything and start over.

 Next, we build the app and start a "watch" to rebuild when the source changes, so this next command does not return.
 Use Control-C to kill the process when through exploring: